Teaching with Storyworks Jr.

 Storyworks Jr. includes a comprehensive package of support materials: features embedded in the student edition, complete lessons in the Teacher’s Guide, and an array of activity sheets and quizzes on this website.

 • “Think and Read” boxes set a purpose for reading and prompt students to focus on one important reading skill per story.
-These are connected to our “Think and Write” boxes, at the end of each story, which ask students to respond to a question related to skill focus.
+These are connected to our “Think and Write” boxes, at the end of each story, which ask students to respond to a question related to the skill focus.

 • Close-reading questions (and answers) for every major feature in the magazine are provided in the Teacher’s Guide.
 These higher-level questions are designed to help students: